 Art washes away from the soul the dust of everyday life.

 Appreciation of beauty is not a matter of judgement but of response.

 Practise what you know, and it will help to make clear what now you do not know.

-Commissioning a piece from outside Florida is not a problem.
+Commissioning custom furniture outside Florida is not a problem.
 I ship my fine studio furniture all over the country.
 My work is sold in galleries in Seattle, WA, Santa Fe, NM, and Mendocino, CA. The individual furniture piece will dictate how it should be shipped; for instance, a large dining room table may be blanket-wrapped and sent specialty furniture mover or crated and shipped freight.
 On the other hand, a small cigar, jewelry box, or carving may be crated and shipped fedex.
-One of my main tasks as a furniture maker’s apprentice was fabricating crates.
+Custom kitchen cabinets can be brought in a box truck.
+Anything is possible, please inquire.

 That’s right, parties.
 We have them a couple of times a year at the shop, and we would like for you to come.
 We usually have them during the downtown Gainesville Artwalk, and they are open to everyone.
 We often have a nice hardwood, scrap-fueled fire, stiff sangria, fine custom wood furniture from local makers, and little kids running around like crazy.
 If you would like to be notified, sign by hitting the join me tab or send me a note on the contact page.
 You will get an email occasionally whenever I finish furniture pieces and update the website with photos.

 When I begin a new commission, I like to meet with the client to discuss the project.
 At this meeting I am gathering the clues and inferences that will lead to ideas and possibilities.
 Sketches and pictures you have collected can be helpful.
 We can look at wood samples and pictures of other projects, no matter how extraordinary or ordinary.
 We can discuss your hopes, dreams and necessities.